Covington Blue Sox: History

 The Blue Sox managed to sell out their first home game on May 9, with thousands of fans turned away.
 Covington's mayor George "Pat" Phillips declared a half-holiday for the city, closing city offices at noon and encouraging businesses to follow suit in support the team.
 Pregame festivities included a parade, bands, and decorations across city along with the mayor tossing out a golden ball for the ceremonial first pitch.
 Messenger pigeons were released to spread the news of the opening to each city on the Federal League circuit as well as one going to U.S. President Woodrow Wilson.
 Pitcher Walt Justis shut out the St. Louis Terriers in a 4–0 victory.

 However, Covington (which had about 55,000 people at the time) wasn't really a big enough town to support the team, and drew only an average of 650 for the remainder of their initial nine-game home stand.
 By June, the team was mired in fourth place with a 21–31 record and drawing a few hundred a game; altogether, the Sox had a total attendance of only about 8,000 to the nineteen home games after the opener.
 June 21 turned out to be the club's final home game.
-On June 23, it was announced that the Blue Sox would leaving town; on June 26, the league voted to move the team to Kansas City, where it was renamed the Packers.
+On June 23, it was announced that the Blue Sox would leave town; on June 26, the league voted to move the team to Kansas City, where it was renamed the Packers.
 The owners of the Covington team yielded their rights to their creditors.

-After spending the 1913 season as an independent circuit, the Federal League declared themselves a major league in 1914; the league folded after the 1915 campaign, with the American and National Leagues essentially buying them out.
+After spending the 1913 season as an independent circuit, the Federal League declared itself a major league in 1914; the league folded after the 1915 campaign, with the American and National Leagues essentially buying them out.

 Federal Park was used for other events over the next few years, including boxing and auto polo, but was torn down in 1919 to make room for a new tobacco warehouse.
 The warehouse was then later replaced by the present-day Kenton County Circuit Courthouse.
 Covington has not hosted a professional team in any sport since; however, Highland Heights, located 6 mi from Covington, hosted indoor pro football in the early 2010s.